-- Read the Maintenance section for details on Workhorse II re-assembly.
-Make sure the housing assembly O-ring stays in the groove when you re-assemble the Workhorse II.
+- Read the Maintenance section for details on WorkHorse re-assembly.
+Make sure the housing assembly O-ring stays in the groove when you re-assemble the WorkHorse.
 Tighten the hardware as specified.
-Loose, missing, stripped hardware, or a damaged O-ring can cause the Workhorse II transducer to flood. - Use light amounts of silicone lubricant (included in the spare parts kit) on both the rubber portion of the male pins and female socket to help seat the cable connectors.
+Loose, missing, stripped hardware, or a damaged O-ring can cause the WorkHorse transducer to flood. - Use light amounts of silicone lubricant (included with the spare parts kit) on both the male pins and female socket to help seat the cable connectors.
 Wipe off excessive silicone from the metal portions of the pins.
-Regular lubrication is required: Apply silicone lubricant prior to each connection. - Do not connect or disconnect the cable with power applied.
+Regular lubrication is required: Apply dry type silicone lubricant prior to each connection.

+- Do not connect or disconnect the I/O cable with power applied.
 When you connect the cable with power applied, you may see a small spark.
-The connector pins may become pitted and worn. - The Workhorse II cable may be connected while slightly wet; do not connect under water.
+The connector pins may become pitted and worn. - The WorkHorse I/O cable may be connected while slightly wet; do not connect under water.